isacoding/isacoding/README.md

 # 👋 Hi, I’m Isabela

-👾 I’m currently immersed in a six-month bootcamp with [She Codes Australia](https://shecodes.com.au/)
-🌱 I’m diving deep into HTML, CSS, Python, Django, React, JavaScript, and Node.js
+👾 I’m currently immersed in a six-month bootcamp with [She Codes Australia](https://shecodes.com.au/) 🌱 I’m diving deep into HTML, CSS, Python, Django, React and JavaScript 👩🏽‍💻 Transitioning from marketing to a soon to be software developer 😄 Pronouns: She/Her
-👩🏽‍💻 With over six years of experience in marketing, I’m now on an exciting journey to become a software developer
-😄 Pronouns: She/Her
 🇧🇷 Living in 🇦🇺